tommyming/html-css-js/Notes/JavaScript/2 --- Array and Object.md

 ```

 ### The Difference Between Arrays and Objects
-- arrays use numbered indexes.
+- arrays use numbered indexes with [] bracket.
-- objects use named indexes.
+- objects use named indexes with {} bracket.
 ```
 Arrays are a special kind of objects, with numbered indexes.
 ```